dwightjack/vue-types/docs/guide/validators.md

   return typeof value === 'string' && value.length >= 6
 }

-export default {
+// ...
 props: {
-    theProp: custom(minLength, 'theProp is not a string or is too short'), },
+  theProp: custom(minLength, 'theProp is not a string or is too short') }
-}
 ```